ONE MORE WARM DAY BEFORE BIG CHANGES...

 Your First Alert Weather Forecast:

-Skies will be mostly sunny this morning.
-As the day wears on, we’ll see increasing clouds, especially this afternoon.
-A few sprinkles can’t be ruled out late today, but showers will become more likely later tonight and at times tomorrow.
+So far skies will be mostly sunny today.
+Through the afternoon, we’ll see increasing clouds.
+A few sprinkles can’t be ruled out, but showers will become more likely later tonight and at times tomorrow.

 It’s going to be cold enough late Friday night for a widespread frost or freeze across eastern Wisconsin.
 This will likely end the waning growing season across the Fox Valley and along the lakeshore.
 The cold air won’t last too long though...
 Our temperatures will rise again over the weekend with sunshine and a southwest breeze.
 Highs will be near 60 on Saturday, with low to middle 60s on Sunday.